-Durango is a city in nestled in the mountains of southwest Colorado.
-It is one of several cities which have cars named for them.
+Durango is a city nestled in the mountains of southwest Colorado.
+It is one of several towns which, today, have cars named for them.
 Dodge chose the name for its versatile sports utility vehicle, to reflect the character, strength, and durability of this city of classic beauty.
 Also, because the alliteration sounds good.

-Cities in the Southwest seemed to be popular for which cars are named.
-Two are in Arizona; Hyundai’s Tucson and Sedona.
+Of the cities we could think of without looking it up, most of them are west of the Mississippi, one is ON the Mississippi, that being LaCrosse, Wisconsin.
+Buick named one of their newer and more expensive sedans after LaCrosse, because it sounds classy and because a lot of old people live in LaCrosse.
+Another takes us all the way to the east coast, Chrysler New Yorker.
+Buick chose to name a car after just one street in New York, the Park Avenue.
+Cities in the Southwest seemed to be famous for which cars are named.
+Two are in Arizona; Hyundai’s Tucson and the Kia Sedona.
 New Mexico’s Santa Fe is Hyundai’s’ larger version of the Tucson SUV – even though Santa Fe is a smaller city than Tucson.
-Two west coast cities have cars named for them: Tacoma, Washington and Malibu, California.
+Two west coast cities have cars named for them: Tacoma, Washington, and Malibu, California.
 Tacoma’s a small truck, Malibu a mid-sized Chevy.

-We tried to think of any cars named for cities farther east than LaCrosse, and all we came up with was the now defunct Chrysler New Yorker.
+We tried to think of any cars named for cities farther east than LaCrosse, and all we came up with was Dodge Daytona and the now-defunct Chrysler New Yorker.
+Austin-Healy makes a “Cambridge,” but I don’t think it is named after the place in Massachusetts.
 It seems there is some sort of prejudicial automotive nomenclature going on here.
 But, when you think of it, it is hard to think of cities in the East that would sound good as car names.
-Imagine parking a Mazda Milwaukee in your driveway, or pulling up to a stop light in a Ford Flint.
+Imagine parking a Mazda Buffalo in your driveway, or pulling up to a stop light in a Ford Philadelphia.